SanielX/Microscenes/README.md

 ## Type Icon
-Allows to add an icon to a node.
+`TypeIconAttribute` allows to add an icon to a node.
 You can initialize it using string 'filter', then the next set of rules is applied:
 * If filter starts with "Assets/" or "Packages/", then icon is loaded using absolute path using  [AssetDatabase.LoadAssetAtPath\<Texture>](https://docs.unity3d.com/ScriptReference/AssetDatabase.LoadAssetAtPath.html).
 * If filter starts with "Resources/" then rest of the path is used for [Resources.Load(string)](https://docs.unity3d.com/ScriptReference/Resources.Load.html) call.</br>
 * If filter starts with t: and contains '.' symbol, icon is retrieved from type with the same name (Must match whole name including namespace)</br>